Cross-Cutting Theme:

 Our approach

-Commonwealth Environment Watering Office (CEWH)
+Commonwealth Environment Water Holder (CEWH)

-We will work with the CEWH to deliver Flow-MER outcomes in ways that complement their environmental water management activities and meet the needs of key stakeholders.
+We work with the CEWH to deliver Flow-MER outcomes in ways that complement their environmental water management activities and meet the needs of key stakeholders.

 Environmental water managers

 The work of Flow-MER is focused on supporting the institutions and people involved in managing water for the environment.
-We will engage this group through established CEWH and partner networks, and retain close connections with those involved in the former EWKR and LTIM Projects.
+We engage this group through established CEWH and partner networks, and retain close connections with those involved in the former EWKR and LTIM Projects.

 Water agencies, non-government organisations, and land & water managers